gigabotan/embl-task/log.md

 # Log

-> I was in the vacation at my hometown during last week and I had very unstable internet, so I implemented and tested everything first locally and then replicated on given infrastructure.
+> I was in the vacation at my hometown during last week and I had very unstable internet, so I implemented and tested everything first locally and then replicated everything on given infrastructure.
 > Sorry, last part of the log little bit chaotic, because it took longer than I expected and I had no time to do it properly.

+> Also, I have included all files and some screenshots in this repo, but some of them not referenced in this log, because I forgot or didn't have enought time to finish this log properly.
+> I will try to finish it as soon as possible even after the deadline and push updates to this repo.

 ## Preparation
 - **Read tasks carefully, check requirements and prepared infrastructure**